ForAllSecure/mayhem-examples/README.md

 ## Quickstart

 Use the Mayhem CLI to execute a new Mayhem run (via the `mayhem run` command) for any fuzzme target directory with a valid `Mayhemfile`.
-Alternatively, Mayhem users can execute a new Mayhem run by selecting and fuzzing a fuzzme target Docker image uploaded to either the private Mayhem Docker Registry or the public [Docker Hub](https://hub.docker.com/).
+Alternatively, Mayhem users can use the Mayhem UI to execute a new Mayhem run by selecting and fuzzing a fuzzme target Docker image uploaded to either the private Mayhem Docker Registry or the public [Docker Hub](https://hub.docker.com/).

-> **Note:** You will first need to upload the below fuzzme examples to either a private Mayhem Docker Registry or to the public Docker Hub.
+> **Note:** Before executing a Mayhem run on the fuzzme examples, you'll need to first upload the below fuzzme targets to either a private Mayhem Docker Registry or to the public Docker Hub.
 Read the [How to Get Started](#how-to-get-started) section for more details.

 ## Fuzzme List by Language/Fuzzer